 Childbirth is a critical moment for the development of a newborn’s brain.
 Any interruption of oxygen-rich blood going to the brain during delivery can cause severe brain damage for an infant, or even death.
 Unfortunately, when doctors, nurses or hospitals fail to follow proper protocols for the childbirth process, mistakes occur and preventable medical errors lead to severe brain injuries to newborn babies who should have been born healthy.

 In many ways, the birthing process is difficult and physically stressful for newborn babies, because they are subject to the incredible forces of contractions during labor.
 Obstetricians and nurses who deliver babies are taught through both medical education and experience about the significant risks babies face if the medical team doesn’t follow proper protocols.
 When doctors or nurses are negligent or fail to follow their training, babies can suffer potentially life-threatening injuries.
-Types of birth injuries that a Cleveland lawyer handles may include:
+Types of birth injuries that a birth asphyxia lawyer handles may include:

-One of the most significant risks to babies is oxygen deprivation during labor and delivery, also known as asphyxia.
+One of the most significant risks to babies is oxygen deprivation during labor and delivery, also known as birth asphyxia.